5 Things Everyone Gets Wrong About Filing for a Tax Extension

 Myth #2: You Need a Reason to Ask for an Extension

 The truth: The IRS doesn’t ask for a reason when you request a tax extension.
 The IRS will automatically approve your request as long as you’ve filled out the form correctly and on time.

 Myth #3: An Extension Gives Me More Time to Fund My IRA and HSA

-The truth: The deadline for funding your individual retirement account or health savings account is tax day, regardless of whether you file for an extension.
-That means that July 15 is the last day you can contribute to your IRA or HSA and have the contribution count for 2019 instead of 2020.
+The truth: The deadline for funding your individual retirement account or health savings account (HSA) is Tax Day, regardless of whether you file for an extension.
+That means that April 18 is the last day you can contribute to your Roth IRA, traditional IRA or HSA and have the contribution count for 2022 instead of 2023.